Identification Over Quantum Broadcast Channels: Introduction

-The ID capacity of a classical-quantum channel was determined by L\"ober \cite{Loeber1999PhD} and Ahlswede and Winter \cite{AhlswedeWinter2002quantumID} (see also \cite{Winter:13b}).
-The ID capacity turns out to have the same value as the transmission capacity for all single-user channels that we know of.
+The ID capacity of a classical-quantum channel was determined by Löber~\cite{Loeber1999PhD} and Ahlswede and Winter~\cite{AhlswedeWinter2002quantumID} (see also~\cite{Winter:13b}).
+The ID capacity turns out to have the same value as the transmission capacity for most classical-input single-user channels that we know of.
 However, the units are different.
 Specifically, the ID code size grows doubly exponentially in the block length, provided that the encoder has access to a source of randomness.
 Thereby, identification codes achieve an exponential advantage in throughput compared to transmission codes.
 This is attained by letting the encoding and decoding sets overlap.
 General results for ID are surveyed in~\cite{ahlswede2021identification_probabilistic_models}.
 Löber~\cite{Loeber1999PhD} considered a simultaneous identification scenario, in which the same measurement is performed in order to perform identification for multiple receivers.
 This is also relevant to a network that consists of chains~\cite{DiadamoBoche:19a}.
-In \cite{BocheDeppeWinter2019quantum}, Boche \etal considered identification over the classical-quantum channel under channel uncertainty and secrecy constraints.
-Hayden and Winter \cite{HaydenWinter:12p} further considered identification of quantum states and showed that the code size is exponential in this case, as in transmission.
+In \cite{BocheDeppeWinter2019quantum}, Boche~\etal considered identification over the classical-quantum channel under channel uncertainty and secrecy constraints.

+For quantum-quantum channels, even the single-user identification capacity is unknown so far, except for special channels~\cite{Winter:13b}.
+In general, it can exceed the transmission capacity of a quantum channel~\cite{Winter:13b}, and was recently shown to exceed the simultaneous identification capacity~\cite{atifPradhanWinter2023quantum_softCover_identification_arxiv}.
+For example, the transmission capacity and the simultaneous identification capacity of the noiseless qubit channel are both one~\cite{wilde2017quantum_it_2,atifPradhanWinter2023quantum_softCover_identification_arxiv}, but the identification capacity of the noiseless qubit channel is 2, and equals the entanglement-assisted transmission capacity~\cite{Winter:13b}.
+The best lower bounds equal the amount of common randomness that can be generated over a channel, and thus entanglement also increases the identification capacity~\cite{Winter:13b}.